AtanleyPA/AtanleyPA.github.io/README.md

 **Tools Used:** Microsoft Excel (Power Query, PivotTables, PivotCharts, Slicers and Timeline Filter)

-**Project Description:** An interactive Excel dashboard developed to analyze key sales metrics using a structured dataset.
+**Project Description:** This is an interactive Excel dashboard developed to analyze key sales metrics using a structured dataset.
 It leverages PivotTables, PivotCharts, slicers, and a timeline to enable dynamic exploration of performance across time, product categories, and regions.
 The dashboard provides clear visibility into sales trends, identifies top-performing categories, and highlights regional performance patterns, supporting quick and informed decision-making.

 *Product Sales Performance:* Highlights sales performace of each product.